ybtag/SuperActivityLauncher/README.md

 This branch uses the BadParcel vulnerability (CVE-2023-20963) to launch all activities, even private ones or ones which require special permissions.

 Note that this only works on devices which have not been patched for CVE-2023-20963

+This is only for use with legal activities!
+Use at your own risk.

 Credits: https://github.com/davinci1010/pinduoduo_backdoor/